We invite you to tell us your suggestions, needs and expectations for the next edition of the Phoenix Climate Action Plan.

 Subscribe to the Climate Updates mailing list here

-A 2024 Climate Action Plan Progress Report will be available soon detailing actions and progress since the 2021 Climate Action Plan was approved by City Council.
-This report will provide an interim update of near-term actions and mid-and long-term actions.
-A full update to the Climate Action Plan including emissions modeling, and additional community engagement is expected after completion of the 2022 greenhouse gas emissions inventory.
+The 2024 Climate Action Plan Progress Report is now available.
+The report details actions and progress since the 2021 Climate Action Plan was approved by City Council.
+This report provides an interim update of near-term actions and mid-and long-term actions.
+A full update to the Climate Action Plan including emissions modeling, and additional community engagement will be done by the end of 2025.

 The 2021 Climate Action Plan is now available.
-The plan was approved at the October 12, 2021, City Council Policy Session.

 El Plan de Acción Climática 2021 ya está disponible.
 El plan fue aprobado durante la reunión del Concejo Municipal del 12 de octubre de 2021.